 2. Chapter 7 and Chapter 13 cases require proof of household income for prior 6 months.

-Proof of your income includes the prior six months of pay stubs, your veteran’s benefit, disability, and social security benefit letters.
-Household income is a husband and wife’s combined income even if only one person is filing.
+Filing bankruptcy requires proof of your income.
+This includes the prior six months of pay stubs, your veteran’s benefit, disability, and social security benefit letters.
+Household income is a husband and wife’s combined income, even if only one person is filing.
 A spouse may not be filing with you, but the Court uses household income to determine income for the means test and any Chapter 13 plan payment.
 Your payroll or bank statements may need updating if you wait to file your bankruptcy.
+You may be better off filing in the name of just one spouse.
+If a Chapter 13 plan fails you can then file in the other spouses name.

 3. Chapter 7 and Chapter 13 require federal and state tax returns for prior 2 Years.